Depth^+ and Length^+ of Boolean algebras: Introduction

 Problem number 22 (about $\Length$) has been solved (in \cite{MR1728851}, Theorem 15.14).
-The gap in \cite{MR1728851} is one cardinal, but it seems that an arbitrary gap is possible (and we hope to prove it in a subsequent work).
+The gap in \cite{MR1728851} is one cardinal, but it seems that a larger gap is possible (and we hope to prove it in a subsequent work).
 Likewise, strict inequalities for $\Length$ were forced in \cite{MR1674385} under some large cardinals assumptions before the ZFC theorem has been discovered.
 So our knowledge about $\Length$ is deeper than our knowledge about $\Depth$ (with respect to ultraproducts).

 Anyway, using the more informative definitions of $\Depth^+$ and $\Length^+$ yields a plenty of ZFC counterexamples, as we shall try to prove in the present work.
+We also direct the reader to \cite[\S 4]{MR3580893} in which related results are proved.

 Our notation is standard.
 We follow the terminology of \cite{MR991565} and \cite{MR1393943} in general.
 We shall use the notion of a regular ultrafilter, so we need the following definition:

 \begin{definition} Regular Ultrafilters.
 Let $D$ be an ultrafilter on $\kappa$. $D$ is regular if there exists a sequence $\langle W_i:i<\kappa\rangle$, each $W_i$ belongs to $[\kappa]^{<\aleph_0}$, and $\{i<\kappa:\zeta\in W_i\}\in D$ for every $\zeta\in\kappa$. \end{definition}